alhos96/movie-rating-application/README.md

 simpler and more rudimentary.

 ## technologies
-In this MERN stack application the **frontend** is developed in HTML5, CSS3 and React.js Material UI library. **backend** is created in Express and Node.js.
-I have used **Data** is stored in MongoDB Atlas or localy.
+In this MERN stack application the **frontend** is developed in HTML5, CSS3 and React.js Material UI library. **backend** is created in Express and Node.js. **Data** is stored in MongoDB Atlas or localy.

 ## description and features
 This application will provide following functions and features.
 It will: